daniosro/RNA_seq/README.md

 > Volcano plots

-Volcano plots are scatterplots which plot the p-value of differential expression against the fold-change.
+Volcano plots are scatterplots that plot the p-value of differential expression against the fold-change.
+In this case, the cutoffs used for differential expression are p-value<0.05 and a fold-change greater than 2.

 ![volcano_UA681](https://github.com/user-attachments/assets/f820e47e-f84e-495b-bff1-342f5ced2fbd)